skylight-hq/skylight.digital/_service_areas/ditap.md

           </div>
           <div class="col-12 col-lg-4">
             <h3>Reinvent Procurement</h3>
-            <p>Fundamentally change the way you and your agency procures products and services.
+            <p>Fundamentally change the way you and your agency procures products and services from industry.
 Experience greater collaboration with vendors, more breakthrough innovations, faster delivery of value, higher quality results, and lower costs.</p>
           </div>
         </div>